NicholasTseng/learning-management-system-frontend/README.md

 ## 🚀 Features

-- **User Authentication and Authorization**
+1. **User Login and Roles**
-  - Secure registration and login
+   - Secure access for user registration and login.
-  - Role-based access control (Student, Instructor, Admin)

-- **Course Management**
+   - Role assignment as Students or Instructors.

+2. **Courses**
-  - Instructors can create, update, and delete courses
+   - Instructors can create and manage courses, including uploading materials.
-  - Upload course materials (videos, PDFs, etc.)
-  - Manage course enrollments

-- **Enrollment System**
-  - Students can browse and enroll in available courses
+   - Students can browse, enroll in courses, and access learning content.
-  - Enrollment management for instructors and admins

-- **Content Delivery**
-  - Stream video lectures
-  - Access downloadable resources
-  - Interactive forums and discussions

-- **Assessments and Quizzes**
+3. **Assessments**
-  - Create quizzes and assignments
+   - Instructors can create quizzes and assignments to evaluate students.
-  - Automatic grading for quizzes
+   - Automatic grading provides immediate feedback for quizzes.
-  - Manual grading for assignments

-- **Progress Tracking**
+4. **Progress Tracking**
-  - Students can track their course progress
+   - Students can monitor their learning progress.
-  - Instructors can monitor student performance
+   - Instructors can view analytics on student performance.
-  - Analytics and reporting features

-- **Notifications**
-  - Email and in-app notifications for updates and deadlines
-  - Announcements from instructors

 ---